Sophie Monk

-Sophie Charlene Akland Monk (born 14 December 1979) is a British-born Australian singer, actress, television personality, and model.
+Sophie Charlene Akland Monk (born 14 December 1979) is an Australian singer, actress, and television personality.
 She was a member of the pop girl group Bardot, winners of the first season of Popstars Australia in 2000.
 After the group disbanded in 2002, Monk released her debut solo studio album, Calendar Girl (2003).
-She also ventured into acting with roles in the films Date Movie (2006), Click (2006), Sex and Death 101 (2007), The Hills Run Red (2009), Spring Breakdown (2009), and Zombie Plane (2025).
+She also ventured into acting with roles in the films Date Movie (2006), Click (2006), Sex and Death 101 (2007), The Hills Run Red (2009), and Spring Breakdown (2009).

 On reality television, Monk was the winner of the fourth season of The Celebrity Apprentice Australia in 2015, and in 2016, she was a judge on Australia's Got Talent.
 In 2017, she starred on the third season of The Bachelorette Australia, and the following year, she became the host of Love Island Australia.
-In 2021, Monk hosted Beauty and the Geek Australia and became a panelist on The Hundred with Andy Lee.
+In 2021, Monk hosted Beauty and the Geek Australia.

 Early life

 Sophie Monk was born in London, England to an English father and an Australian mother.
 In 1982 her parents moved to Australia's Gold Coast in Queensland when she was two years old.
 She attended Helensvale Primary School, St Hilda's, Somerset College, A.B.
 Paterson College and MacGregor State High School, where she graduated as school captain in 1997.
 She was trained in classical opera growing up.
 Following graduation, Monk worked as a Marilyn Monroe impersonator at Warner Bros.
 Movie World on the Gold Coast.